 Consider how you will manage your mail while you are away.
 How will you handle important documents?

-There are also virtual mail services that handle your mail.
+- There are also virtual mail services that handle your mail.
 They accept it, open it, scan it and send to you.
 You can choose to keep it or shred it.
 Some of these services are costly, however, they reduce the burden on family or friends, and if you want to create the appearance of a business (with an address), maybe this is an option for you.
-Here are some businesses we researched online, however, we don’t have experience with any of them and each have their own set of fees.
+Here are some businesses we researched online, however, we don't have experience with any of them and each has their own set of fees.

 This is a big topic.
 But first, let us break it into parts.
 With regards to the items you have accumulated over the years, you can either: Keep it, Store It, or Sell it/Donate It.